mlte-team/mlte/docs/docs/development.md

 All issue tracking for MLTE is done in this <a href="https://github.com/orgs/mlte-team/projects/5" target="_blank">Github Project</a> [Github Project].

 Once changes have been made, `make qa` and `make test` should be ran to ensure that code fits QA standards and all unit tests pass.
-If just making python changes, `make qa-python` can be used to instead of `make qa` to reduce runtime by not running QA on the frontend.
+If just making python changes, `make qa-python` can be used instead of `make qa` to avoid having to setup a Node.js environment for the frontend QA.

 ## Setup